 In our system, the machine state is simply the instruction pointer, a halted flag, and a matched flag.
 The program is a linear array of instructions, contiguously following the machine state to reduce pointer chasing and boil the main-loop down to a bunch of fast lea and call instructions.

 There are four instruction types:

 The instruction at address zero halts without a match.
 The instruction at address one halts with a match.
 The eliminates unnecessary condition checking and branching in the inner loop.
-The entry point is always address 2.
+The entry point is always at address two.

 The compiler, itself is only 317 lines of code, half of which is checking an abstract-syntax tree representing the selection in order to determine if it representable in the bytecode.
 The main dispatch loop of the interpreter is 7 lines of code.